-• Promotes involvement in the AFT, CFT, and local unions to push for improvements for adjuncts in contract negotiations.

-• Urges local unions to implement the advances outlined in the AFT Standards of Good Practice in the Employment of Part-Time/Adjunct Faculty.

-• Lobbies state legislators to provide more resources for our colleges and to remedy inequities for part-time faculty.

-• Educates part-time and full-time faculty, students, and the public about the benefits of changing the current two-tiered system.

-■ Collaborates with other organizations, statewide and nationwide, to promote the interests of contingent employees.
+- Promotes involvement in the AFT, CFT, and local unions to push for improvements for adjuncts in contract negotiations. - Lobbies state legislators to provide more resources for our colleges and to remedy inequities for part-time faculty. - Educates part-time and full-time faculty, students, and the public about the benefits of changing the current two-tiered system. - Collaborates with other organizations, statewide and nationwide, to promote the interests of contingent employees.

-To learn more about part-time issues

-Phyllis Eckler, Chair CFT Part-Time Faculty Committee peckler@sbcglobal.net
+To learn more about part-time issues and the Part-Time Faculty Committee www.cft.org